Planning your Trip to and from London City Airport

-Planning a trip can be very stressful, especially when organising travel arrangements for a large group of people or those with special considerations to take into account.
-Planning ahead and planning for a wide range of eventualities should make your trip run smoothly, but there are certain things you can do to make planning your trip easier.
+Planning a trip can be pretty time-consuming, especially when organising travel arrangements for a large group of people or those with special considerations to take into account.
+Planning ahead and for a wide range of eventualities can make the whole process much easier so below, we’ve written a guide to help you get started.

 Before You Leave for the Airport